Summary

 The final piece of Google’s advertising ecosystem is its suite of products such as AdSense, which it provides to website owners wanting to sell advertising space on their properties.
 We estimate that Google pockets about 33 percent of every $1 in the advertising sales generated by these partner websites.
 By having such a lengthy list of advertisers looking for space, Google is able to match advertisers with website owners for their mutual benefit.

-Altogether, Google’s various advertising businesses pull in over four-fifths of the company’s revenues, and are hugely profitable, with operating margins consistently above 25% and returns on invested capital clearing 20 %,and that’s after capitalizing research & development costs.
+Altogether, Google’s various advertising businesses pull in over four-fifths of the company’s revenues, and are hugely profitable, with operating margins consistently above 25% and returns on invested capital clearing 20%,and that’s after capitalizing research & development costs.

 While Google itself represents the largest chunk of Alphabet’s business, there are a couple of other businesses worth mentioning - Google Cloud and Other Bets.

 Alphabet came late to the Cloud game, with the public roll-out of the Google Cloud Product in 2013, some seven years after Amazon (AMZN) had released AWS and three years after Microsoft (MSFT) launched Azure.
 As a latecomer, Google is up against two behemoths in the form of Amazon’s AWS (which made USD 20b last quarter versus Google Cloud’s USD 6b) and Microsoft’s Azure (which made an estimated USD 12.5b last quarter).
-Given the fixed cost nature of running a business like this, Google Cloud Product is still making a loss, though given the strong growth (sales have more than doubled over the past couple of years), losses are narrowing and the business is expected to break even in the next year or two.
+Given the fixed cost nature of running a business like this, Google Cloud Product is still making a loss, though given the strong growth (sales have more than doubled over the past couple of years), losses are narrowing, and the business is expected to break even in the next year or two.

-Meanwhile, the more sceptical observers have described Other Bets, also part of the Alphabet empire, simply as an expensive hobby.
+Meanwhile, the more skeptical observers have described Other Bets, also part of the Alphabet empire, simply as an expensive hobby.
 Other Bets may be viewed as a VC-type accelerator that invests in small (usually loss-making) businesses that could become material to the company in the future.
 This division is serially unprofitable, but the losses barely move the needle for Alphabet as a whole.
 Other Bets’ ventures range from the artificial intelligence company DeepMind - now very profitable from private company accounts - to the smart home appliances company Nest, to self-driving pioneer Waymo.
 It’s worth noting that DeepMind, according to its private company accounts, pulled in over GBP 100m in net profit last year, a doubling from the year before.
 We are not technologists and cannot say which of these will be profitable in the long term.
 But innovation doesn’t happen in a straight line, and given the natural tendency for huge (and hugely profitable) companies like Alphabet to rest on their laurels, at least they’re not getting lazy.

 |